sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

     W->>P: DASH metadata (source DPAPP) + customer packet
 ```

-It is remarkable that VPP worker should not call DASH SAI API directly, otherwise DASH SAI may block VPP worker to handle other packets.
+It is remarkable that DPAPP worker should not call DASH SAI API directly, otherwise DASH SAI may block DPAPP worker to handle other packets.
 Each flow has a packet queue.
 In step 3, it enqueues current packet firstly and then requests flow offload.
 In step 8, it dequeues the packet and then sends the packet back to P4 pipeline.

 ### 6.3.
 Flow resimulation